The Newtonian Limit of Hermitian Gravity: Introduction

 This line element (and the corresponding metric tensor $C$) is invariant under the action of the almost complex structure operator $J$:

 The operator $J$ is defined by

 where

 Hermitian spaces are complex curved spaces ${\cal M}$ endowed with a Hermitian metric $C$ which obeys~(\ref{J}).
-As a consequence of the $J$-symmetry\footnote{In the Hermitian gravity theory considered in this paper, the $J$-symmetry and reciprocity symmetry have identical meaning, and hence will be used interchangeably.} of the line element~(\ref{Jds}), the holomorphic and antiholomorphic metric components of the metric tensor vanish, $C_{\mu\nu}=C_{\bar{\mu}\bar{\nu}}=0$.
-There are two versions of Hermitian gravity we shall consider: (a) reciprocity symmetry~(\ref{Jds}) is imposed off-shell ({\it i.e.} at the level of the action) and (b) reciprocity symmetry is imposed on-shell only ({\it i.e.} at the level of the equations of motion).
-As we shall see, linearized HG differs in the two variants of the theory.
-The symmetry of HG is indeed much larger than the diffeomorphism invariance of GR, in that the Hermitian line element~(\ref{ds2}) is invariant under arbitrary (holomorphic) complex coordinate transformations, $z^\mu \rightarrow \tilde z^\mu(z^\rho) = (\partial \tilde z^\mu(z^\rho)/\partial z^\alpha) dz^\alpha$, and it reduces to diffeomorphism invariance in the low energy limit, $p^\mu\rightarrow 0$.
+As a consequence of the $J$-symmetry~\footnote{In the Hermitian Gravity theory considered in this paper, the $J$-symmetry and reciprocity symmetry have identical meaning, and hence will be used interchangeably.} of the line element~(\ref{Jds}), the holomorphic and antiholomorphic metric components of the metric tensor vanish, $C_{\mu\nu}=C_{\bar{\mu}\bar{\nu}}=0$.
+One can achieve that {\it e.g.} by adding a suitable constraint action~\footnote{See Eq.~(\ref{Action}) for a particular realization of the constraint action.}.
+The reciprocity symmetry is then imposed at the level of the equations of motion (on-shell).
+Equivalently, one can solve the constraint equations $C_{\mu\nu}=0$, insert the solution into the action, to obtain an effective action, which has no dependence on $C_{\mu\nu}$ (but it contains dependence on a Lagrange multiplier tensor).